I recently filmed some classes on handstand for our Arm Balance Essentials program here on EkhartYoga.

 There are many alignment actions and tips for handstands but you can only focus on so much at a time!
 So I decided to pick some alignment actions that worked well for me when I started to focus on handstands in my personal practice.

-In the yoga classes in the Arm Balance Essential programme I also go over these alignment actions to help you in your handstand.
+In the yoga classes in the Arm Balance Essential program I also go over these alignment actions to help you in your handstand.
 The great thing about these tips are that they are also helpful for many other poses.

 1. Neutral spine